Administrivia Laconic Main

 Complaining About Things You Haven't Paid For: Too common and too many examples to list.

 Complete Monster: Flame bait.
-Also, this trope is about characters who are 100% evil with no redeeming qualities.
-Nobody can be 100% evil.
+Also, nobody can be 100% evil.
 See Evil Tropes below.
 The real life subpage is a member of the Permanent Red Link Club.

 Conservation of Ninjutsu: Impossible in real life.